DiogoPoletti/Guess-The-Number/README.md

 ## Screenshot
 ![Game Running](https://github.com/DiogoPoletti/Guess-The-Number/blob/main/Documentation/GessTheNumber.gif)

-> The number generated was displayed in the idle for demonstration purposes.
+> The number generated was displayed in the IDLE for demonstration purposes.

 ## What have I learnt
 Creating this program enabled me to practice a few aspects: